sjyogi73/E-Waste-Management-HTML-CSS-JS/README.md

-The Topic Of the Project IS | E-Waste-Management |
+The Topic Of the Project is | E-Waste-Management |

 Web Page Develope Using with | HTML-CSS-JS |

-#Steps of Run a Web page in Yur System :
+#Steps of Run a Web page in Your System :

 Step 1 : Download a Source Code